 ~ Article written by L. Michael Hall PhD and Shawn Dwyer ~

-Experience – as you know from your Meta-Coach studies is layered.
+Modelling your clients matrix experience – as you know from your Meta-Coach studies is layered.
 What you see at the primary level, the performance of actions and words is the outer game.
 And while you do coach to the outer game, you do more.
 A lot more.
 As a Meta-Coach you coach to the inner game.
 Yet to do that, you have to model what’s inside- and usually what’s deep inside.

 Now even though you know that mind or consciousness is stratified, it usually doesn’t seem that way.
 And until you are trained to recognize and deal with the stratified layers- everything that you find inside will seem like one thing.
 Yet it is not.
 There are thoughts, and then thoughts-about-thoughts, feelings and then feelings-about-feelings.
 There are memories about references and old understandings about imaginations, and so on.